 Only a few verses later, we find that these false prophets are completely caught off guard… amazed that everything they had ever done “in Jesus’ name” was for naught.

 This strongly suggests that false prophets have no clue what they are doing.
-They honestly think that they are doing the will of the Father when in fact, they “work iniquity.”
-Matthew 7:15 says that they are “ravening wolves” “inwardly” or “from within.”
+They honestly think that they are doing the will of the Father when in fact, they “practice lawlessness.”
+Matthew 7:15 says that they are “ravenous wolves” “inwardly” or “from within.”

 This means that there is something on the inside of a false prophet that is invisible to the casual observer… maybe even invisible to the false prophet himself/herself.
 It is a concern for “self” that supersedes the mandate to speak the Father’s words.

-The inevitable fruit of speaking these words out of “the imagination of their own heart” (which is following Baal, according to Jeremiah 9:14-15) is a misrepresentation of the Father’s character and a twisting of His words.
+The inevitable fruit of speaking these words out of “the dictates of their own hearts” (which is following Baal, according to Jeremiah 9:14-15) is a misrepresentation of the Father’s character and a twisting of His words.